Travel Report: Number One Bathing Beach, Qingdao.

 August, 2009.
 I’ll never forget my first beach experience in China way back in the summer of 2009.
-S and I were in the midst of an extensive tour around Shandong Province and had really fallen for the charming coastal city of Qingdao.
-It was proper beach weather during our stay with high temperatures and clear blue skies, so naturally we put a day aside for the city’s famous albeit uninspiringly named Number One Bathing Beach.
-To this day I have never seen such a saturated stretch of sand!
+S and I were in the midst of an extensive tour around Shandong Province.
+Of all the places we saw, there was something particularly charming about the coastal city of Qingdao.
+It was perfect beach weather during our stay, with high temperatures and clear blue skies.
+Hence we made sure to put a day aside for the city’s famous, albeit unimaginatively named Number One Bathing Beach.
+On arrival it was absolute bedlam, easily the busiest beach I have ever seen.

-August 2009.
-I took some amazing photos that day; a collection of shots that were ultimately doomed when the hard drive I’d been storing them on was accidentally knocked off our living room table.
+I took some very cool photos that day.
+A collection of shots that were ultimately doomed when the hard drive they’d been stored on got accidentally knocked off our living room table.
 The photos you’re looking at now are thumbnails pulled off Facebook, literally the only copies I have.
 Oh, the regret.
-This is Qingdao’s version of Muscle Beach, where the guys take themselves very seriously indeed.
+This is Qingdao’s version of Muscle Beach, where the guys take themselves very seriously.
 I remember saying hi and getting no reply.

 Like this?
 Check out more travel reports from that long ago summer in Qingdao.